scottse/monitor/README.md

 # monitor
-A project to learn Python.
+This repo is used for my personal project aimed at learning Python.